 Thank you for your interest in Temple University's law school's spring semester study abroad program at the Temple University, Japan Campus in Tokyo.
 If, after reading all the material on this website, you have additional questions, please feel free to contact the Law Program.
-Many of your questions can also be answered in the 2013 Japan Pre-departure Manual.
-We are currently updating the information for the spring-2014 semester
+Many of your questions can also be answered in the Japan Pre-departure Manual.

 Program DescriptionAdmissionsAdmitted StudentsTuition, Costs and Financial AidFaculty and DirectorsFacilities and ServicesVisiting StudentsStudent LifeCancellation and RefundsTravel Alerts

 W e l c o m e !

 Would you like to learn how to practice law in a world where, increasingly, transactions and disputes cross borders?
 Might career paths outside the U.S. interest you?
 Would living, studying, and, perhaps, gaining some work experience for a semester in one of the world's most exciting and safest cities appeal to you?
 For an experience that will truly distinguish you, join us next spring in Tokyo when we will celebrate our 20th anniversary as the only semester-long program in Asia open to J.D.s from all ABA-accredited law schools.

 You don't need to speak Japanese – though if you want to learn, you can take classes.
 And, if your skills are up to it, you can even take a class taught in Japanese, Current Issues in Japanese Law.
 All other classes are in English.
 While you stay on track for the bar exam by enrolling in Professional Responsibility, Evidence, or Trusts & Estates, you can hone your practical skills in courses such as International Contract Drafting or East-West Negotiation taught by seasoned international practitioners.
 As your classes will be small, you will quickly get to know all your professors and the other students.
 If you want some work experience, we will help you try to find an internship.